joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-01-zoom-america.md

 Keeping on with this game, you can do the same with $2$ Superzoomers by cutting $3$ edges, with $3$ Superzoomers by cutting $4$ edges, and so on.

 This is an exhilarating realization, but is it a mirage?

-Suppose these surgeries are always possible, aren't we cherry picking the points, spoiling the chance that this has anything to do with organically formed call schedules?
+Suppose these surgeries are always possible: aren't we cherry picking the points, spoiling the chance that this has anything to do with organically formed call schedules?

 No. Every call schedule is equally likely, and it doesn't matter whether we set a particular caller's interval first or last.

 ### But how do we pick the edges for surgery?